lawrennd/googoal/README.md

 `_googoal.yml` file, using for example

 ```
-# Set the email address of an account to access google doc information.
+# Set the location of the credentials to use for access.
 oauth2_keyfile: $HOME/oauth2-key-file-name.json
 ```